daanbrackel/GermGenie/README.md

 - start of by running the genies_lamp.py script. you can do this as followed (assuming your in the GermGenie directorie where the scripts is located):

   ```
-  python genies_lampV.py "input_folder" "output_folder"
+  python genies_lamp.py "input_folder" "output_folder"
   ```

-  the input folder is the the "report" folder you get as output from MABA16s, containing all .xlxs files.
+  the input folder is the the "report" folder you get as output from MABA16s, containing all .xlxs files. the output folder can be any folder desired by the user.

   or enter